DennisGross/COOL-MC/README.md

 `mlflow run unit_testing --no-conda -e test_experiments`

-We trained RL policies in the taxi (transporter.prism), collision avoidance (avoid.prism), and frozen lake (frozen_lake3-v1.prism) environment.
+This command will train and verify the RL policies in the taxi (transporter.prism), collision avoidance (avoid.prism), stock market (stock_market.prism), smart grid (smart_grid.prism) and frozen lake (frozen_lake3-v1.prism) environment.

 Furthermore, we also support the PRISM-MDPs of the ![Quantitative Verification Benchmark Set](https://qcomp.org/benchmarks/index.html) as long as they contain reward functions.